morganmayday/tayen-core/archetypes/banner/comrade.md

 > fluff text here

 The comrade's key ability is Charisma.
-Their primary skills are tbd, and they are trained in tbd
+Their primary skills are Read Someone and Ear to the Ground, and they are trained in Exert Will and Endure.

 | Level | Abilities |
 | ----- | --------- |